What to Understand About Banks That Finance Mobile Homes with Land

 Before delving into the specifics of financing mobile homes with land, it's crucial to understand the distinction between mobile homes and manufactured homes.
 While the terms are often used interchangeably, there are differences:

 Mobile Homes: These homes were built before 1976 and may not meet modern building codes.
-They were originally designed for mobility and are often found in a mobile home park.
+They were originally designed for mobility and are often found in a mobile home park (learn about loans for mobile homes in parks).

 Manufactured Homes: These homes are built after 1976 and adhere to federal construction and safety standards.
 They are typically more permanent structures and can be located on land you own as the primary residence.